-Hoarding Disorder used to be considered a subtype of obsessive-compulsive disorder, but researchers have since recognized it as a separate disorder.
-People who hoard tend to have fewer intrusive thoughts and fewer urges to perform rituals than OCD sufferers.
+Hoarding Disorder used to be considered a subtype of Obsessive-Compulsive Disorder, but researchers have since recognized it as a separate disorder.
+Hoarders tend to have fewer intrusive thoughts and fewer urges to perform rituals than OCD sufferers.
 They are typically content with living with their hoarded possessions until family and friends attempt to intervene.
 They may only become anxious when faced with the possibility of losing their things.
-They usually feel an emotional connection to the objects, believe it is morally wrong to “waste,” and think the items may be needed later.
-Left untreated, hoarding will worsen through the course of the years.

 392 MERROW RD, SUITE E